 Tuition rates change annually and vary based on Washington state residency status and the number of credits for which you are registered.
-The Master of Science in Industrial Engineering is a Tier III graduate program.
 Full-time students (those registered for between 7 and 18 credits) pay uniform tuition rates based on residency.

 International students who wish to study on a visa must be prepared to provide evidence of adequate financial support when applying to the MSIE program.
 Learn about the Financial Ability Requirement prior to applying to the graduate school.